The Times has a wonderful summary article of High Dynamic Range photography.

 But your preference is an artistic decision and not one about “perfection” or “actual dynamic range.”

-That cameras can record a scene without the need of a photographer is an amateur’s wet dream.
+That cameras record a scene without the need of a photographer is an amateur’s wet dream.
 That we can attain perfection or actual in art is a myth perpetuated by the innate realism and immediacy of a photograph—one expressive medium in Art.

 But as photographers, we should know better.